petermueller/waffle_gcs/README.md

 end
 ```

-And configure it to use this new module instead of the default token generation:
+And configure it to use your module:

 ```elixir
 config :waffle,